Jay Mazur (labor union president)

-Jay Mazur (born May 21, 1932) is an American labor leader.
-He was the last president of the International Ladies' Garment Workers' Union (ILGWU), serving from 1986 to 1995, and the first president of the Union of Needletrades, Industrial and Textile Employees (UNITE), serving from 1995 to 2001.
+Jay Mazur (May 21, 1932 – January 14, 2025) was an American labor leader who was the last president of the International Ladies' Garment Workers' Union (ILGWU), serving from 1986 to 1995, and the first president of the Union of Needletrades, Industrial and Textile Employees (UNITE), serving from 1995 to 2001.

-Biography
+Early life and education

-Jay Mazur was born in East Bronx, NY on May 21, 1932, the son of Simon Mazur, a cloak maker and union man who emigrated from Poland to New York in 19; his mother, Mollie, died when he was 11, leaving his father to raise four children - twin boys and two older girls.
+Jay Mazur was born to a Jewish family in the East Bronx on May 21, 1932, the son of Simon Mazur, a cloak maker and union man who emigrated from Poland to New York; his mother, Mollie, died when he was 11, leaving his father to raise four children - twin boys and two older girls.
+After graduating from Theodore Roosevelt High School in 1951, Mazur began work in the Health and Welfare Department of New York City's dressmaker's Local 22.